Riedlhütte narrow-gauge railway: Operation

 The railway operates approximately 16 days per year, and if weather conditions permit, several trains will be in use.

 The trains depart from 10:00 to 16:00 or 17:00 from the central station Riedlhütte.
 For the return trip they need altogether 18 min.

 History

-The association was funded in 1987 as Feldbahn Fränking in Weichs-Fränking north of Munich.
-It built a 400m long track at the Deutsches Museum in Munich in 1996, on which they run trains between Ludwigsbrücke and the museum entrance.
-2002 the association relocated to Sankt Oswald-Riedlhütte, where the parish provided a suitable site.
+The association was funded in 1987 as Feldbahn Fränking in Weichs-Fränking, north of Munich.
+It built a 400 m long track at the Deutsches Museum in Munich in 1996, on which they run trains between Ludwigsbrücke and the museum entrance.
+In 2002 the association relocated to Sankt Oswald-Riedlhütte, where the parish provided a suitable site.